 The Advocacy Committee is committed to improving community understanding of the legislative processes and strengthening local governments’ understanding of green buildings by promoting sustainable friendly legislation, initiatives, and local regulations.

 As a part of the Advocacy Committee, the USGBC West Michigan has dedicated a day solely to advocacy in Michigan.
 To learn about last years Advocacy Day please follow this blogLINK.

 MI Advocacy Priorities

 To Encourage The Use Of The LEED Rating System In Existing Buildings The LEED for Existing Buildings Rating System helps building owners and operators measure operations, improvements and maintenance on a consistent scale, with the goal of maximizing operational efficiency while minimizing environmental impacts.
 LEED for Existing Buildings addresses whole-building cleaning and maintenance issues (including chemical use), recycling programs, exterior maintenance programs, and systems upgrades.

 Accelerate The Adoption Of PACE Throughout Michigan The USGBC WM Chapter supports a commercial PACE program in Michigan under HB 5640.
 This authorizes local units of government to adopt property assessed clean energy programs and create districts that promote the use of renewable energy systems and energy efficiency improvements by owners of certain real property.
 It provides the financing for such programs through voluntary property assessments, commercial lending, and other means.

 Support Net Metering Improvements The USGBC WM Chapter supports enhancements to the State’s Net Metering laws to encourage more renewable energy production deployment.
 “Net Metering” is a system that allows electric ratepayers to offset their electricity bill by generating their own energy through renewable resources such as solar or wind.
 The meter measures the net quantity of the energy generated and consumed, resulting in a lower electricity bill, a zero balance, or a net credit balance carried forward against future bills.

-The USGBC WM Chapter participates in Michigan Battle of the Buildings.
-Battle of the Buildings Program is an awards and recognition program for energy use reduction open to all Michigan area commercial & industrial buildings.
+Promote Energy & Benchmarking The USGBC WM Chapter hosts the Michigan Battle of the Buildings.
+The competition is an awards and recognition program for energy use reduction open to all Michigan area commercial & industrial buildings.
 The program is a way to encourage energy-efficient practices in buildings across the state and to instill a spirit of friendly competition among the area’s building owners and operators.
-The USGBC WM is also a part of the emerging Grand Rapids 2030 District.
-The Grand Rapids Emerging 2030 District is a collaborative effort between the US Green Building Council of West Michigan (USGBC WM), Institute for Energy Innovation (IEI), and West Michigan Sustainable Business Forum (WMSBF).
-Across North America, 2030 Districts® are forming to meet the energy, water and vehicle emissions reduction targets for existing buildings and new construction called for by Architecture 2030 in the 2030 challenge for planning.
+The USGBC WM is also organizes the Grand Rapids 2030 District.
+The GR2030 District is a public-private partnership committed to creating high-performing buildings that increase marketability and profitability for property owners, improve their environmental impact, and strengthen the greater community’s vibrancy.

 National Advocacy Priorities